SkitzoZzz/GTA5-Enhanced-Solo-Session-and-Loading-Screen-Bypasser/README.md

 Tired of getting stuck in the clouds or infinite loading?
 Me too..
 Don't worry tho bc I gotchu gang

-This script will temporarily pause your game upon pressing f9 (or preferred keybind) for 10 seconds and auto resume it.
+This script will temporarily pause your game for 10 seconds upon pressing f9 (or preferred keybind) and auto resume.
 This results in a solo public session and skipping any infinite loading screens.
 AutoHotKey is required to run this script <3

 On line 3, the default keybind is set to F9.
 Able to change it to whatever u want